 NOW liquid multivitamin is a good choice for a supplement that is truly meant to be in addition to a healthy diet.
 NOW adheres to CGMPs, is gluten-free, non-GMO and plant-based.

-The blend of nutrients includes a high amount of B vitamins and vitamins A, C and E. And it only has a small amount of iron (4.5 mg), which makes it a good choice for men and postmenopausal women.
+The blend of nutrients includes a high amount of B vitamins and vitamins A, C and E. And it only has a small amount of iron (4.5 mg), which makes it a good choice for men and people after menopause.

 The nutrient formulation includes selenium and zinc, both of which are important for men's and women's health.
 It only contains 400 IU of vitamin D, which is below the recommended daily amount of 800 IU, so ensure you take a separate vitamin D supplement or get it from D-rich food sources or natural sunshine.

 Liquid vitamins are a great choice for older adults who may have difficulties swallowing, and this supplement is one that all older adults in the house can take without having to purchase separate bottles.